rya-sge/access-denied/_posts/2026-07-28-conditional-tokens-eli10.md

 There is a rule for adding two spots.
 You take spot A and spot B, follow the rule, and you land on a third spot, which is also on the curve.
 It is not ordinary addition, but it behaves like it in the way that counts: **A plus B always lands in the same place as B plus A**.
 Rule one is satisfied.

 And rule two?
 Working the sum forwards is easy.
 Working it backwards is not.
 If somebody hands you a spot and asks "which labels add up to this one?", nobody knows a good way to answer.
 People have been trying to crack that puzzle for decades, and it is one of the puzzles that a lot of internet security already relies on.
 It is not proven to be unbreakable, but nobody has broken it.

+> **The grown-up name.** That backwards puzzle is called the **discrete logarithm problem**.
+On a curved line like this one it is the **elliptic curve discrete logarithm problem**, or **ECDLP**.
+It is the same hard problem behind the padlock icon in your browser and behind the signatures on most cryptocurrency payments.
+The naming scheme built on top of it has a name too: an **Elliptic Curve Multiset Hash**, which means "turn every item in a set into a curve point, then add the points up".
+The researchers who published it proved something reassuring.
+Anyone who could find two different piles of labels landing on the same total could also solve the discrete logarithm problem.
+So you cannot break the naming scheme without first breaking a puzzle the whole internet is already betting on.
+The curve the shop actually uses is called **alt_bn128**, and Ethereum has a built-in shortcut for adding spots on it, which is why the adding step is cheap.

 That is the swap.
 The shop gave up plain addition, which was easy to run backwards, for curve addition, which is not.